 - Comfortable carry handles

-- Not quite as weaterproof as SKB or Ravin hard cases
+- Not quite as weatherproof as SKB or Ravin models

 - You might want to add more foam padding